 The Great Wall (2017)

-0This $135 million (and counting) movie - China's most expensive - is made by the great Chinese director Zhang Yimou.
+However, the film actually shows 0This $135 million (and counting) movie - China's most expensive - is made by the great Chinese director Zhang Yimou.
 In order to widen its appeal to western audiences, the movie puts Matt Damon in a leading role.
 His casting has been criticised as yet another example of the "western hero to the rescue to save the foreigners from disaster" syndrome.
+However, the film actually shows Damon and his foreign mercenary friend as in awe of Chinese scientific knowledge and military and organisational skills.
 Described as an epic science-fantasy monster-adventure film, it obviously makes little claim to historical authenticity.
 In fact, the 'great wall' never was one single wall; it's a series of walls built at different times by the orders of different rulers in different areas for different purposes.
 It's not 5500 miles long, nor can it be seen from the moon.
 And it wasn't built to keep horrible monsters out, which is the movie's cheerfully implausible selling-point.

 Director Zhang Yimou is a master of HOuse of Flying Daggers, Hero, Red Sorghum, director of opening and closimg Olympic Games ceremonies.
 His best folms combine grand spectacle with magnificent images,while at the sane time examining the personal lives of some characters.